Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/main-panel/import.md

 This button converts the names of bones in the BLEND-file to a Blender-compatible format.

 ### Make SE compatible
-This button converts the names of bones in the BLEND-file to a Space Engineers-compatible format
+This button converts the names of bones in the BLEND-file to a Space Engineers-compatible format.